 How to Grow Thyme Herb Plants

 Like most herbs, growing Thyme plants is easy.
-Thyme plants prefer full sun.
-Thyme thrives in a variety of soils, even poor ones.
+This low-maintenance plant is a great addition to your herb garden.
+Thyme plants thrive in a variety of soils, even poor ones, with little or no additional fertilizer.
 They also are tolerant of dry conditions.

 Insect and Plant Disease Problems